What is an online property auction?

 Before you know it, the timer will have reached zero.
 If you’ve opted for a traditional online auction, the successful bidder will be charged a holding deposit so that the exchange can take place (only if the reserve has been met or exceeded).
 At this point, you are legally obliged to sell the property for the full purchase price.

-If, on the other hand, you’ve chosen a conditional online auction, an exclusivity period will begin for your property, which requires the exchange on contacts within 28 days of the end of the auction – if the reserve has been met or exceeded.
+If, on the other hand, you’ve chosen a conditional online auction, an exclusivity period will begin for your property, which requires the exchange of contacts and completion within 56 days of the end of the auction – if the reserve has been met or exceeded.
 The buyer is still automatically charged a reservation fee.

-If you (the seller) fail to exchange contracts within 28 days, the reservation fee will be fully refunded to the buyer and you may be liable to pay a fee to the auctioneer for any services rendered during the sale of your property.
+If you (the seller) fail to exchange contracts and complete within 56 days, the reservation fee will be fully refunded to the buyer and you may be liable to pay a fee to the auctioneer for any services rendered during the sale of your property.

-If the buyer fails to exchange within 28 days, then they will automatically forfeit the full amount of the holding deposit.
+If the buyer fails to exchange contracts and complete within 56 days, then they will automatically forfeit the full amount of the holding deposit.
 You will then be free to relist the property for sale online with us, or to sell the property to a third party.

 You can find out more about how to sell your property online, by reading our guide.